 When presented with the statement “I found physiology hard to learn,” 29/61 students agreed or strongly agreed, whereas 27/61 students disagreed or strongly disagreed with this statement (the remaining 5/61 students were neutral).
 Thus, almost half of the students indicated that they thought physiology was hard.What makes physiology hard for students to learn?
 Results of a faculty survey

-Further investigation in the survey also show two things highlighting physiology’s supposed difficulty:
+Further investigation in the survey also shows two things highlighting physiology’s supposed difficulty:

 - Students believing learning and memorization to be the same thing